vaibsh/cancer_classification/README.md

 - The model is fine-tuned on train dataset.
 Grid search is used to find optimal hyper-params viz. batch_size, num_epochs, weight_decay and learning_rate
   Information on these hyper-params can be found here: https://huggingface.co/docs/transformers/en/main_classes/trainer
 - Performance of the model is computed before and after fine-tuning.
 Predictions are made on the fine-tuned model
+- Note: For model fine-tuning and testing, text data was used as Abstract only.
+Experiments were conducted with Abstract only, Title only, Title + ' .' + Abstract .
+Out of these three possibilities, Abstracts only gave the highest performance on the data provided

 ## Choice of Model
 Model chosen is nlpie/tiny-biobert https://huggingface.co/nlpie/tiny-biobert